Ficool

 "You're welcome."
 Roxy adjusted her robe.

-After Zenith tucked them in with maternal care, gave each of them a kiss on the forehead, and gently closed the door, Rudeus and Daiki remained awake.
+After Zenith tucked them in with motherly care, kissed each of them on the forehead, and closed the door softly, Rudeus and Daiki remained awake.

 "How did it go with Roxy?"
 Rudeus asked in Japanese.

-"I showed her incantation-less magic immediately.
+"I showed her voiceless magic immediately.
 She was surprised."

-"Did you tell her you'd been practicing for months?"
+"Did you tell her you've been practicing for months?"

 "Yes.
 It seemed appropriate to establish context."